-- Must complete 40-hour ACCT Level 1 Site Specific Course for our facility - Must pass written exam - Must pass hands-on skills test - Must have an understanding of the Foundation's's philosophy and goals, and understand how the High Ropes experience supports this mission - Must exhibit common sense, good judgment, and safety awareness at all times - Must be able to demonstrate sensitivity and maturity appropriate to the ages and skill levels of the Participants - Facilitators are not expected to perform rescues, but should be familiar with the rescue procedures in case assistance is needed by High Ropes Directors or the Sr. Director of Outdoor School
+- Must complete 40-hour ACCT Level 1 Site Specific Course for our site - Must pass written exam - Must pass hands-on skills test - Must have an understanding of the Foundation's's philosophy and goals, and understand how the High Ropes experience supports this mission - Must exhibit common sense, good judgment, and safety awareness - Must be able to demonstrate sensitivity and maturity appropriate to the ages and skill levels of the Participants - Facilitators are not expected to perform rescues, but should be familiar with the rescue procedures in case assistance is needed by the Asst.
+Dir. of Adv.
+Rec or the on-call rescuer